angular/angular/aio/content/guide/displaying-data.md

 <code-example path="displaying-data/src/app/app-ctor.component.1.ts" region="class"></code-example>

  You could instead declare and initialize the properties using a constructor.
- This app uses more terse "variable assignment" style simply for brevity.
+ This application uses more terse "variable assignment" style simply for brevity.

 {@a ngFor}